smonette/portfolio-site-prompt/README.md

 4. Hit save.
 5. Double click the file and this will open your browser.
 This is the foundation of your site!

+I also [put together some resources](https://github.com/smonette/portfolio-site-prompt/blob/main/resources.md) that might be helpful.

 ### HTML
 - Add a large heading with your name on it